blzbruno/Autolike.js/README.md

 Instructions
 ============
-	- Copy the code from autolike.js and put it in a bookmark in your bookmarks toolbar
-	- Go to a facebook page
+-Copy the code from autolike.js and put it in a bookmark in your bookmarks toolbar -Go to a facebook page
-	- Click the bookmarklet and watch as each post is automatically 'liked'!
+-Click the bookmarklet and watch as each post is automatically 'liked'!

 Features
 ========